FrancisCrickInstitute/pMANIC/docs/Workflow_Data_Interpretation.md

 * **Use Case:** Answers "How much of the carbon in this pool came from my labelled substrate?" by removing any natural or background enrichment present in the standards.

-> **Note:** Standard Mixture (MM) samples will display 0% APE since their enrichment equals the baseline.
+> **Note:** Standard Mixture (MM) samples will display 0% carbon labelled since their enrichment equals the baseline.
 This is expected behaviour.

 ---